nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ### To Feliz or not to Feliz

 [Feliz](https://zaid-ajaj.github.io/Feliz/) has been receiving some traction in the community and at one-point Zaid asked me what I thought about it.
-My reply was a resounding `meh` 😅, I didn't really care then and I still don't.<br />
-If it works for you, that is fine and all I want to say is that it's not for everyone.<br />
+My reply was, well it's not for everybody 😅.
-So to further mess around with Zaid, I'm going to explore yet another alternative of creating views in Elmish, by using React as is.
+In this blog post I'm going to explore yet another alternative of creating views in Elmish, by using React as is.

 ### TL;DR